heyhellomila/project-mender/README.md

 -   _Express_, a Node.js back-end framework
 -   _MongoDB_, a cross-platform document-oriented database
 -   _React Native_, an application framework
+-   _Expo, a framework and platform for React applications.
 ```
 node --version
 npm --version